Particular/docs.particular.net/architecture/azure/messaging.md

 #### When to use Azure Storage Queues

+Azure Service Bus is recommended as the default messaging choice for Azure.
 Consider Azure Storage Queues when a managed message queuing technology is required for simple messaging needs or when Azure Service Bus doesn't meet critical requirements.

 ### SQL transport

-SQL transport is an NServiceBus feature that can use existing SQL Server-compatible databases as feature-complete message queues.
+SQL transport is an NServiceBus feature that can use existing SQL Server databases as feature-complete message queues.

 :heavy_plus_sign: Pros: